romanzipp/Laravel-Skeleton/README.md

 #### Example usage

-To make data as consistent as possible, data passed to views must always be [Eloquent Resources](https://laravel.com/docs/master/eloquent-resources#introduction) converted to a data collection or single object.
+To make data as consistent as possible, data passed to views must always be [Eloquent Resources](https://laravel.com/docs/eloquent-resources#introduction) converted to a data collection or single object.
+This schema is the same when returning resources form an API endpoint.

 To achieve this, the [`AbstractRepository`](https://github.com/romanzipp/Laravel-Skeleton/blob/master/app/Support/Repositories/AbstractRepository.php) class features various helping methods:
 - `manyToView(Request $request): stdClass`
 - `oneToView(Request $request): ?stdClass`

-When sharing models to the view, we always use the `toView` (or `oneToView`, `manyToView`) method to convert the data to a collection or single object in an API-like schema.
+These repository methods are shortcuts to the [`AbstractResource`](https://github.com/romanzipp/Laravel-Skeleton/blob/master/app/Support/Http/Resources/AbstractResource.php) `toView($request): stdClass` method.

 ```php
 use Domain\User\Repositories\UserRepository;